re-ops/re-docs/usage/README.md

   ✔ redis-a9347f072f
 ```

-Wofkflows take a filtering function, making it real easy to select the instances we operate on:
+All workflows take a filtering function, making it real easy to select the instances we operate on:

 ```clojure
 [re-core]λ: (halt (by-type :redis))